pwalsh/openbudgets/docs/guide/features/import.rst

 The current implementation take arguments for model, object and format, and returns a file of the data. model in the current case can only be budget or actual.

-TBD: Refactor along the lines of FileImportView, where here, we'll take a DB query and pass it to outgoing.DataExporter, which will be our class for all exporting code.
+TODO: Refactor along the lines of FileImportView, where here, we'll take a DB query and pass it to outgoing.DataExporter, which will be our class for all exporting code.

 Forms
 ~~~~~